IBM/auction-events/docs/run-local.md

  This will instantiate the smart contract.
 You should see the contract under the *instantiated* tab on the left-hand side, as shown in the picture.

-Note: excuse the version number on the picture.
+ <b>Note: the picture shows voterContract, but yours should have auction@0.0.1</b>

 <p align="center">
   <img src="doc-images/instantiated.png">